uptane/uptane-standard/README.md

 # Uptane IEEE-ISTO Standard

 [Uptane](https://uptane.github.io) is the first compromise-resilient software update security system for the automotive industry.
-Beginning in 2018, a working group has begun the process of describing the system's design, implementation, and deployment considerations as a formal standard.
+Beginning in 2018, a working group has begun the process of describing the system's design, implementation, and deployment considerations as a formal standard, working as an [IEEE-ISTO](https://ieee-isto.org/) industry group.
 This repository is the public home of that standardization work.

 ## Existing documentation